twschan/CI_MS1_Tessa_Chan/README.md

 ### Contact page

 I have provided contacts and location details on the left and on the right is a contact form which users can fill in if they would like to get in contact with the site owner.
 I have also included a 'download CV' link for the user to download the CV on a new page.

+## Features to Implement in the future

+* Open images into another link with more details about each projects
+* To implement the email function to deliver the messages from the user to the site owner.
+As well as letting the user verify their email
+* Add a pricelist page, so user can see how much is the cost
+* Possibly testimonials/references of the user to enhance more credibility and trust
+* Interactive map for location with a link to google maps